 – Footpaths and Restoration, led by Jane Beresford

-– Ecology, led by Marilyn Small, Sue Jackson and Irene May
+– Ecology, led by Marilyn Small and Sue Jackson

 Some members are highly active in these groups, however others join Friends of Ecclesall Woods because they wish to support our aims rather than actively participate in projects.